Jermaine Jackson

-Jermaine LaJuane Jacksun (né Jackson; born December 11, 1954) is an American retired singer, songwriter, bass player, and member of the Jackson family.
-From 1964 to 1975, Jermaine was second vocalist after his brother Michael of the Jackson 5, and played bass guitar.
+Jermaine LaJuane Jacksun (né Jackson, later Muhammad Abdul-Aziz Sharif; born December 11, 1954) is an American musician.
+A member of the Jackson family, he was second vocalist after his brother Michael of the Jackson 5 from 1964 to 1975, and played bass guitar.
 In 1983, he rejoined the group, which had been renamed the Jacksons; he then consistently played in the group's performances and recordings until he left the group again in 2020.

-While Jermaine did not usually sing the lead vocal on the Jackson Five's biggest hits, he is featured on "I'll Be There" and "I Want You Back", among others.
-When four of the brothers left Motown Records for Epic Records in 1976 (having to rename the family act "the Jacksons" in the process), Jermaine, who had just married Motown founder Berry Gordy's daughter Hazel, stayed at Motown.
+While Jermaine did not usually sing the lead vocal on the Jackson 5's biggest hits, he is featured on "I'll Be There" and "I Want You Back", among others.
+When four of the brothers left Motown Records for Epic Records in 1976 (having to rename the family act "the Jacksons" in the process), Jackson, who had just married Motown founder Berry Gordy's daughter Hazel, stayed at Motown.
 He was replaced in the Jacksons by his youngest brother, Randy.
 Jermaine had a solo career concurrent with his brother Michael's, including some top-30 hits, until the 1980s.
 He produced and recorded duets with Whitney Houston on her debut album in 1985, and was a producer for the band Switch.
-After seven years outside the group he rejoined the Jacksons, and remained until 2020 through various breakups and reunions.

 Early life

-Jermaine was born December 11, 1954, at St Mary's Mercy Hospital in Gary, Indiana, He is the fourth child born to Joseph and Katherine Jackson.
-His siblings are Rebbie, Jackie, Tito, La Toya, Marlon, Brandon (Marlon's twin who died shortly after birth in 1957), Michael, Randy, and Janet.
-Jackson's father Joe had musical aspirations, playing guitar with his brother Luther in an R&B band, the Falcons, and his mother Katherine, a devout Jehovah's Witness, was a passionate pianist and singer.
-Their large family and limited means made them refocus, with Katherine becoming a housewife, and Joe a steel mill worker at nearby Inland Steel Company in East Chicago, Indiana, where they lived before moving to Gary in 1950.
+Jermaine LaJuane Jackson was born December 11, 1954, at St Mary's Mercy Hospital in Gary, Indiana, the fourth child of Joseph and Katherine Jackson.
+His siblings are Rebbie, Jackie, Tito, La Toya, Marlon, Brandon (Marlon's twin, who died shortly after birth in 1957), Michael, Randy, and Janet.
+Jackson's father, Joe, had musical ambitions and played guitar with his brother Luther in an R&B group, the Falcons, while his mother, Katherine, a devout Jehovah's Witness, was an enthusiastic pianist and singer.
+Their large family and limited means led Katherine to become a housewife and Joe to work at the Inland Steel Company in East Chicago, Indiana, before the family moved to Gary in 1950.

-While his father, Joe, worked long hours as a crane operator, Jermaine and his brothers, Tito and Jackie, secretly practiced their own songs using Joe's guitar, and they sang harmonies with their mother Katherine.
-Jermaine became the original lead singer, and also played the bass in the Jackson Brothers, an earlier incarnation of the Jackson 5 until 1966, when younger brother Michael began singing lead.
-Father Joe began rehearsing his sons under a strict regimen when he realized their potential, seeing his sons' talent as a way out of Gary.
-Jermaine would continue to provide some leads over the years.
-Jermaine graduated from Birmingham High School in Van Nuys, Los Angeles, California, in 1973.
+While Joe worked long hours as a crane operator, Jackson and his brothers Tito and Jackie practiced secretly using Joe's guitar and sang harmonies with their mother.
+Jackson was the original lead singer and bassist of the Jackson Brothers, an early version of the Jackson 5, until 1966, when his younger brother Michael began singing lead.
+Joe began rehearsing his sons under a strict routine after recognizing their potential, viewing their talent as a path out of Gary.
+Jackson continued to sing occasional lead vocals over the years.
+He graduated from Birmingham High School in Van Nuys, Los Angeles, California, in 1973.